-When accelerated mergers and acquisitions ("M&A") processes are run, bidders will often be faced with the possibility of acquiring the target business and assets through a prepackaged administration sale as opposed to a more customary acquisition from a solvent (albeit stressed or even distressed) seller.
+When accelerated M&A processes are run, bidders will often be faced with the possibility of acquiring the target business and assets through a pre-packaged administration sale as opposed to a more customary acquisition from a solvent (albeit stressed or even distressed) seller.
 But what does that mean and what, in a hotel context, should a bidder be giving particular consideration to when acquiring a business and assets from an administrator (rather than on a solvent basis)?